 Duane A. Carr (1939-2020)

-It was only two short years later, in 1972, that I was elected as the prosecuting attorney for Montcalm County.
-It is one of my fondest memories of practicing law.
-It was a great learning experience – it was demanding, and challenging, and allowed me to do a lot of trial work.
+It was only two short years later, in 1972, that Duke was elected as the prosecuting attorney for Montcalm County.
+It is one of Duke’s fondest memories of practicing law.
+It was a great learning experience – it was demanding and challenging, and allowed him to do a lot of trial work.